nadeemnet/NetworkingInPubClouds/security/README.md

-# Create Virtual Networking Infrastructure
+# Secure Your Public Cloud Deployment

 This project builds on top of the previous one.
 Here is a list of security measures carried from the previous project work.